Dental implants

 What the implant process looks like

-Dental implant treatment usually takes place over several visits to allow proper healing and long-term stability.
+At BatesDDS, dental implant treatment is carefully planned over several visits to allow proper healing and long-term stability.

 1. Consultation and planningYour dentist evaluates the missing tooth area and prepares the site for implant placement.